Malaysian Malays: Malaysia

+Religion

+As per the Malaysian Constitution, all ethnic Malays are legally classified as Muslims, resulting in a recorded figure of 100%.
+However, the actual percentage will be less than that, as some Malays who identify as Christian or atheist are still officially registered as Muslims in legal documents, because conversion out of Islam is technically not possible, though constitution allows Freedom of Religion.

 Anak Jati subgroups

 The Anak Jati groups consist of all Malay subgroups native to the Malay Peninsula and coastal areas of Sabah and Sarawak.
 The following are among the major subgroups: